HuaNgocThien/git-hub-travel-app/README.md

 - Open App.tsx in your text editor of choice and edit some lines.
 - Press the R key twice or select Reload from the Developer Menu (Ctrl + M) to see your changes!
 # That's it!
 - Congratulations!
-You've successfully run and modified your first React Native app.
+You've successfully run travel app.